 What Are Crunches?

-The crunch is a gentler, easier version of the sit up that is used to isolate the muscles on your abdomen.
+The crunch is a gentler, easier version of the sit-up that is used to isolate the muscles in your abdomen.

-Just like the sit up, it can be used as part of an overall upper body resistance training program and it not only helps increase strength and stability, it can also help you build more muscle in the mid-section.
+Just like the sit-up, it can be used as part of an overall upper body training program and it not only helps increase strength and stability, but it can also help with muscle growth in the midsection.

 How to do Crunches Correctly

 It is important to do the crunch with the right form for it to be effective.